-Wireless high-speed internet access is available in all classrooms.

-- Laptops are utilized by teachers along with specialized software to track the progress of students. - Systems are integrated to make communication of student data (i.e. progress reports, demographics, alerts and notifications, attendance, etc.) rapidly available and to reduce redundancies. - Students in the upper-elementary program will be taught how to use word processing and presentation software. - Middle School students will have access to computers and digital devices as part of their regular course work requirements, and for use in online courses. - Physical classroom materials and instruments (i.e. microscope) will be connected to digital cameras and/or LCD projectors where appropriate and necessary to enhance the learning experience for students.
+- Wireless high-speed internet access is available in all classrooms. - Laptops are utilized by teachers along with specialized software to track the progress of students - Systems are integrated to make communication of student data (i.e. progress reports, demographics, alerts and notifications, attendance, etc.) rapidly available and to reduce redundancies. - Students in the upper-elementary program will taught how to use word processing and presentation software - Physical classroom materials and instruments (i.e. microscope) will be connected to digital cameras and/or LCD projectors where appropriate and necessary to enhance the learning experience for students